JRC1995/Self-Organizing-Map/README.md

 # Details of the above visual representation:

+Each pixel can be said to represent a node of the SOM.

 If a pixel is brightly colored it means a lot of patterns of the class represented by the color activates that pixel i.e that pixel is the best matching unit for many patterns of the same class.

 The contrary is true too.
 That is, darker colored pixels are the best matching units for only a few patterns of the class represnted by the color.